 - Ahead of any rota changes, the affected junior doctors, and their trade union representatives, must be consulted and directly involved in any design or modification of a rota, with appropriate notice and time frame for consultation, including allowing for doctors who are on leave to be able to be consulted.

 - Less-than-full-time (LTFT) doctors must have their LTFT status protected, unless they specifically agree otherwise.
 A LTFT trainee may voluntarily agree to increase their usual LTFT percentage temporarily, or work additional shifts on an ad-hoc basis where this is preferable, more practicable or sustainable.
 There must be no detriment to LTFT trainees who temporarily work above and beyond their usual hours in order to aid the pandemic response.

-Where possible the usual six week notice of a change in duty pattern should continue to apply, however, at a minimum, once finalised any COVID-19 rota must be supplied to all affected doctors no less than fourteen calendar days prior to the change coming into effect.
+The usual six week notice of a change in duty pattern should continue to apply.
+However, if an employer proposes a change in duty pattern, necessitated in response to COVID-19 pressures, which would offer less than the required six week notice period, then the agreement of the affected doctors should be sought.
 All efforts must be taken to give as much notice as possible, and the standard six week minimum notice periods will apply again following step down to non-surge working patterns.